Knowing more than anyone about people, it seems that Jesus would have made a successful politician. What were the politics of Jesus?

 Christians are to be ambassadors of the government that Jesus will set up when He returns to earth (Ephesians 2:1; 2 Corinthians 5:20).
 Ambassadors are representatives of one government, living in another.
 Christians are sojourners and pilgrims in the nations of this world (Hebrews 11:13); yet they, like the apostle Paul, may also be citizens of these nations.

-Jesus preached about government
+Jesus preached about the Kingdom of God

 Did the Father send Jesus into the world to be born of the virgin Mary, grow up, start His ministry around the age of 30 and then strive to make this world a better place in which to live through human politics?
 The answer is found in looking at Jesus’ message.